spankoj/log-your-drone-image/README.md

 1. Upload image

-- get meta-data from image
+- [x] get meta-data from image

-2. Input fields and button for name and category.
+2. Input fields and button for name and category. -[ ] text + scroll down menu for search place and category

 3. place map in a div on a page

-- show pin on map (based on gps data)
+- [ ] show pin on map (based on gps data)
-- show img preview on map by clicking on the pin
+- [ ] show img preview on map by clicking on the pin
 - show list of img imstances

-4. input field /text + scroll down menu/ for search place and category
+4. Search fields -[ ] Search for name and category -[ ] Search for place and time

-5. fetch all images from data base and show pin(location) on map from all users uploaded images
+5. POST and GET images from data base

+6. Show pin(location) on map from all users uploaded images

 - [ ] Wire frame